ACL Rehab Sports Physiotherapist

 Compression Socks to relieve swelling and help with varicose veins.

-Varicose Veins: Compression stockings can help manage and alleviate the symptoms of varicose veins.
+These stockings can help manage and alleviate the symptoms of varicose veins.

-Deep Vein Thrombosis (DVT) Prevention: They are often prescribed for individuals at risk of developing blood clots in the deep veins of the legs, especially during long periods of immobility, such as after surgery or during long flights.
+These are often prescribed for individuals at risk of developing blood clots in the deep veins of the legs.
+These are beneficial especially during long periods of immobility, such as after surgery or during long flights.

-Edema: Compression stockings can help reduce swelling in the legs and ankles caused by conditions like chronic venous insufficiency or lymphedema.
+These stockings can help reduce swelling in the legs and ankles caused by conditions like chronic venous insufficiency or lymphedema.

 Treat your varicose veins and edema.